 I’ve never pulled my groin before but I’ve had some touch and go moments – it’s never worth the risk..

 That’s why the reclining version of Pigeon is great for beginners.
 Lying on the floor protects the back, and let’s you dictate the strength of the stretch.
 You can keep your bottom foot planted on the floor for a passive stretch or make it an active stretch by grabbing behind the leg and lifting it towards you.

-I’ve naturally done this every morning long before I discovered yoga.
-It’s perfect for a big waking stretch, or after a long day at the desk.
+I’ve naturally done this every morning, long before I discovered yoga.
+It’s perfect for a full-body waking stretch, or after a long day at the desk.

-It'll help with digestion too, I’ll usually get a few gurgles every time I do this, particularly on the right side.
+It’s great for digestion too, I’ll get a few gurgles every time I do this, particularly on the right side.